Overview

 Our Co-curricular Offer at PEPA

-We offer a range of co-curricular clubs such as:
+In school, we offer a range of co-curricular clubs such as:

 Modern British Values